 Born in Sandy Mount outside Dublin in 1865, William Butler Yeats attended the Metropolitan School of Art in Dublin, but his poetry and prose were heavily inspired by County Sligo, where he spent much of his time (and where he is buried, in Drumcliffe churchyard).
 One of the leading figures of the Irish literary revival in the early 20th century, he won the Nobel Prize in 1923.
 If you're headed out into the Irish countryside, you might want to pick up a copy of his Collected Poems, since the view you're about to see is the same one that inspired him.

-James Joyce was born in the Dublin suburb of Rathgar in 1882 and educated at Jesuit boarding schools, and later at Trinity College.
+James Joyce was born in the Dublin suburb of Rathgar in 1882 and educated at Jesuit boarding schools and later at Trinity College.
 He wrote vividly—and sometimes impenetrably—about Dublin, despite spending much of his life as an expat living nomadically in Europe.
 His controversial and hugely complex novels Ulysses and Finnegan’s Wake are his most celebrated (and least understood) works.
 They and his collection of short stories, Dubliners, touch deeply on the character of the people of Dublin.
 The James Joyce Centre ★ is a mecca for Joyce fans.

 The poet and playwright Samuel Beckett was born in 1906 in the Dublin suburb of Foxrock and educated at Trinity College.
 His work, however, was heavily influenced by German and French postmodernists, and he spent much of his life abroad, even serving with the Resistance in France during World War II.
 Best known for his complex absurdist play Waiting for Godot, he won the Nobel Prize in 1969.

 The controversial writer, erstwhile terrorist, and all-round bon vivant Brendan Behan was born in Dublin in 1923.
 Behan came by his revolutionary fervor honestly: His father fought in the Easter Rising and his mother was a close friend of Michael Collins.
 When he was 14, Behan joined Fianna Éireann, the youth organization of the IRA.
 An incompetent terrorist, he was arrested on his first solo mission to blow up England’s Liverpool Docks when he was 16 years old.
 His autobiographical book, Borstal Boy, describes this period in his life in exquisite detail.
-His play The Quare Fellow made him an international literary star, and he would spend the rest of his life as a jolly, hopeless alcoholic, drinking his way through London, Dublin, and New York, better known for his quick wit and bons mots than for his plays.
+His play The Quare Fellow made him an international literary star, but he would spend the rest of his life as a jolly, hopeless alcoholic, drinking his way through London, Dublin, and New York, better known for his quick wit and bons mots than for his plays.

 Among modern Irish writers, the Nobel Prize-winning poet Seamus Heaney may be the best known.
 Born in 1939 near a small town called Castledawson in Northern Ireland, as a child he won scholarships to boarding school in Derry and later to Queen’s University in Belfast.
 His years studying classic ancient Greek and Latin literature and Anglo-Saxon writing heavily influenced his poetry, but all of his writing is marked by his life in the troubled region where he grew up.
 His works, including The Cure at Troy (based on the works of Sophocles), The Haw Lantern, The Government of the Tongue, and a modern translation of Beowulf earned him the Nobel Prize in 1995.
 Heaney’s death in the summer of 2013 brought an outpouring of affection from fans across the world.